daoxinli/daoxinli.github.io/teaching.md

 ### Training

-* Certificate in College and University Teaching, Center for Teaching & Learning, Penn
+* <a href="https://ctl.upenn.edu/programs/grad-students/ctl-teaching-certificate/">Certificate in College and University Teaching</a>, Center for Teaching & Learning, Penn

 <br />